-HEME IRON – Is the iron that forms when iron combines with a compound called protoporphyrin IX.
+HEME IRON – This is the iron that forms when iron combines with a compound called protoporphyrin IX.
 Heme iron is found in animal products like poultry, meat, seafood.
-The best sources are from grass fed organ meats like liver and marrow.
+The best sources are grass-fed organ meats like liver and marrow.

 NON-HEME IRON – Is not attached to heme protein molecules and occurs in plants and fortified foods.
 It can be found in nuts, beans, vegetables, and fortified grain products.